NASAMS: NASAMS 3

-In April 2019, RNoAF fielded the upgraded NASAMS 3 system; in May 2019, the first live firing tests were conducted.
+In April 2019, RNoAF fielded the upgraded NASAMS 3 system.
+In May 2019, the first live firing tests were conducted.

-NASAMS 3 comes with updated Fire Distribution Center station, an "ADX" console that has ergonomic control surfaces and three 30" flat-panel displays.
+NASAMS 3 comes with an updated Fire Distribution Center station, an "ADX" console that has ergonomic control surfaces and three 30" flat-panel displays.
 The redesigned Mk 2 canister launcher can fire AIM-9X Sidewinder Block II short-range missiles and AMRAAM-ER missiles from its launching rails, in addition to AIM-120 AMRAAM.
-AMRAAM-ER is an extended range upgrade based on Evolved Sea Sparrow Missile rocket motor paired with two-stage AMRAAM guidance head, expanding its engagement envelope with a 50 percent increase in maximum range and 70 percent increase in maximum altitude, giving a maximum range of about 50 km.
+AMRAAM-ER is an extended range upgrade, based upon an Evolved Sea Sparrow Missile rocket motor, paired with a two-stage AMRAAM guidance head, expanding its engagement envelope, with a 50 percent increase in maximum range and 70 percent increase in maximum altitude, giving a maximum range of about 50 km.
 The extended range missile will have greater ability to take down fast flying and hard-maneuvering targets.
-In May 2019 the AIM-9X Block II was test fired from NASAMS launchers at the Andøya Space Center in Norway.
+In May 2019, the AIM-9X Block II was test fired from NASAMS launchers at the Andøya Space Center in Norway.